1 John 3:1

 Further reading: “Do Christians have a sinful nature?“

 By this the children of God and the children of the devil are obvious: anyone who does not practice righteousness is not of God, nor the one who does not love his brother.

 (a) The children of God; see entry for 1 John 5:2.

 (b) The children of God and the children of the devil are two groups of people; those who walk in the light and those who prefer the darkness.
 It’s those who receive Jesus (John 1:12) vs those who deny him (1 John 2:22).

-John is not saying the devil has sired another race of humans.
+John is not saying the devil has sired another race of humans, for there is only one Father.
 He’s saying those who practice sin are like the devil who rebelled or sinned from the beginning (1 John 3:8).
 In context, he is talking about false teachers and hate-filled hypocrites who, like the Pharisees, belonged to their father the devil (John 8:44).
 He’s talking about those who follow the way of Cain who was of the evil one (1 John 3:12).

 (c) Obvious or evident means this is how we can recognize the children of the devil.
 “This is how we know.”
 This is not how God knows; God examines the heart.
 But since we can’t see the heart, we have to examine the fruit.
 See also the entry for 1 John 2:4.

 (d) Anyone who does not practice righteousness is not of God, nor the one who does not love his brother.
 Someone who hates their brother and walks in darkness (1 John 2:9), is unacquainted with the love of God.

 For this is the message which you have heard from the beginning, that we should love one another;

 (a) The message that they heard originated with Jesus: “Love one another, as I have loved you” (John 13:34).